peterwu-1031/abc-ErrorRec/README_ErrorRec.md

 1. Do CEC and generate all error patterns if two circuits are nonequivalent.

 2. Generate a patch(patch.blif) for netlist1 and several subcircuits in 'cec_blif' folder.
 (Similar to Cadence LEC)

+3. Users can do technology mapping by Yosys command 'tcl patch.tcl'.